-Our net average daily production for the year ended December 31, 2016 was 49,586 BOE/D, 47% of which was oil, 26% of which was NGL and 27% of which was natural gas.
+Our net average daily production for the year ended December 31, 2017 was 58,273 BOE/D, 45% of which was oil, 27% of which was NGL and 28% of which was natural gas.

-As discussed previously in this Annual Report, during 2015 commodity prices for crude oil, NGL and natural gas experienced sharp declines, and this downward trend accelerated further into 2016, with crude oil prices reaching a twelve-year low in February 2016.
-In the second half of 2016 and into the first quarter of 2017, commodity prices increased and stabilized at relatively higher prices but at significantly lower levels than 2014.
+During 2015, commodity prices for crude oil, NGL and natural gas experienced sharp declines, and this downward trend accelerated further into 2016, with crude oil prices reaching a twelve-year low in February 2016.
+In the second half of 2016 and through 2017, commodity prices increased and stabilized at relatively higher prices but at significantly lower levels than the first half of 2014.
 Prices continue to remain volatile.
-Our capital budget for 2017 is \$530 million, representing a 42% increase from 2016 capital expenditures, excluding acquisitions.
+Our capital budget for 2018 is \$555 million, representing an 11% decrease from 2017 capital expenditures, excluding acquisitions.
+This budget is based on benchmark pricing of \$55 per Bbl of oil and \$3 per Mcf of natural gas.

-Beginning in 2016, we purposely significantly reduced the portion of our reserves that have historically been categorized as "proved undeveloped" or "PUD."
-We adjusted our long-range five-year SEC PUD bookings methodology because we believe it enables us to develop our acreage in the most efficient manner possible and determine which potential locations will be most profitable.
-We believe that we can optimize the value for our shareholders by maintaining greater flexibility in choosing the specific drilling locations that will most efficiently develop our properties, particularly as technology changes and we continue to further understand our acreage.
+Beginning in 2016, we purposely and significantly reduced the portion of our reserves that had historically been categorized as "proved undeveloped" or "PUD."
+We adjusted our five-year SEC PUD bookings methodology because we believe it enables us to develop our acreage in the most efficient manner possible and determine which potential locations will be most profitable.
+We believe that we can optimize the value for our shareholders by maintaining greater flexibility in choosing the specific drilling locations that will most efficiently develop our properties, particularly as technology changes and we continue to further understand the geology of our acreage.

 As our activities to date have indicated, the majority of our acreage represents a resource play.
-In the near-term, our goal is to drill those locations that we anticipate have the potential to provide the greatest economic return and enhance shareholder value.
-We have determined that the most efficient way to accomplish this is to maintain the flexibility to choose those locations based upon our continuing insight as we drill and collect data across our acreage, regardless of SEC reserve-booking status.
+In the near-term, our goal is to drill those locations that we anticipate have the potential to enhance shareholder value.
+We have determined that the most efficient way to accomplish this is to maintain the flexibility to choose those locations based upon insight gained as we drill and collect data across our acreage, regardless of SEC reserve-booking status.
+We converted all 31 PUD locations we booked at December 31, 2016 into proved producing locations in 2017.
 Reducing our future PUD commitments provides us the most flexibility to maximize our rate of return at prevailing conditions and minimize the requirement to drill wells previously assigned, under very different circumstances, as specific PUD locations.
-Accordingly, for 2017 we have further reduced our booked PUD locations to those we have reasonable certainty to believe that we will develop and have made a specific capital commitment to drill within one year.
-This strategy maintains our flexibility to add new PUD locations and convert other locations to proved developed reserves as our plans deem appropriate and opportunistic.
+Accordingly, for 2018, we have continued to limit our booked PUD locations to those locations that we have a high degree of certainty that we will develop and have made a specific capital commitment to drill within the first six months of 2018.
+This strategy maintains our flexibility to add new PUD locations and convert other locations to proved developed reserves as we deem appropriate and opportunistic.

-We have built an extensive proprietary technical database that includes 591 in-house, core-calibrated petrophysical logs, 1,133 square miles of 3D seismic, 53 microseismic surveys, more than 1,090 open and cased-hole logging suites, including 144 dipole sonic logs, 5,005 feet of proprietary whole cores in 15 wells, 945 sidewall cores, 39 single-zone tests and 46 production logs.
+We have built an extensive proprietary technical database that includes 597 in-house, core-calibrated petrophysical logs, 1,133 square miles of 3D seismic, 59 microseismic surveys, 1,278 open and cased-hole logging suites, including 148 dipole sonic logs, 6,032 feet of proprietary whole cores in 16 wells, 1,032 sidewall cores in 25 wells, 40 single-zone tests and 46 production logs.
 Our strategic interest in utilizing our significant technical database is directed at understanding the principles that control hydraulic fracture geometry and potential resource recovery that can then be leveraged during all operational phases of development, with the goal of maximizing the value of our entire asset base.
-Our reservoir characterization process encompasses three fundamental areas: (i) multivariate analytics (including our proprietary Earth Model), (ii) reservoir simulation and (iii) completions optimization (incorporating leading-edge hydraulic fracture modeling).
+Our reservoir characterization process encompasses four fundamental areas: (i) high-resolution geocellular modeling, (ii) well spacing and completions optimization, (iii) reservoir engineering studies and (iv) predictive analytics.